 - Snow boots are usually necessary, though there was barely any snow there this weekend.
 My favorite boots are the Sorel Waterproof Premium boots– your feet will stay warm and dry for HOURS.

-- A measuring tape is helpful if you are not that great at eyeballing length.
+- Ais helpful if you are not that great at eyeballing length.
 (Ehem, ME.) you want to make sure you can fit it on your car/ in the back of your truck of course .
 But also that you can fit it in your house !
 Last year we could barely get our tree through the door which resulted in sap EVERYWHERE and a not so happy mama.
 The trees look so much smaller than you think when compared to the giant evergreens around them !

 If you have little ones, you must go see Smokey the Bear while you are at Red Feather Lakes !
 My son was in total bliss when he saw him because we read the comic book of Smokey at least once a week.
 He could not stop smiling and was very shy and nervous because he really thought he was the true Smokey the Bear that survived the huge forest fire of 1950!
 The kids get to pick out a little toy and get your photo with him.